Tomorrow at Ten: Critical reception

+The Monthly Film Bulletin wrote: "By killing off the blackmailer relatively early on, this film robs itself of its principal asset, for Robert Shaw is chillingly effective in an intelligent performance which, for about twenty minutes – his methodical preparations for the crime, his scenes with the boy, his verbal duet with the Inspector – deludes one into thinking that Lance Comfort's direction is much better than it really is.
+Well before Robert Shaw's disappearance, however, the script begins to show signs of strain, in suggestions that Marlow will break because he has some awful mother-fixation; and with his unlikely demise, and the eleventh hour revelation, it finally snaps and becomes pure routine.
+Robbed of script and actors, the direction is unkindly revealed in all its laborious reliance on uninspired cross-cutting back and forth from rescuers to boy cuddling explosive golliwog."

 Tomorrow at Ten was selected by the film historians Steve Chibnall and Brian McFarlane as one of the 15 most meritorious British B films made between World War II and 1970.
 While they praise the characterisation, the performances, the production design, the cinematography and the screenplay, they say that "the film's real strength is in the direction of the veteran Lance Comfort in one of his last films".